 - To recognize new or past customers.

-- To store your password if you are registered on our Site.
+- To store your password if you are registered on our website.

-- To facilitate and improve your navigation on our Site.
+- To facilitate and improve your navigation on our website.

 - To allow the proper functioning of certain services.

-- To improve our Site and to better understand your visits.
+- To improve our website and to better understand your visits.

 - To integrate with third party social media websites.

-- To better personalize the services, content, promotional offers and banners that appear on our Site.
+- To better personalize the services, content, promotional offers and banners that appear on our website.